starobinskii/AiLibrary/README.md

 If you are using the [Spancraft](https://snapcraft.io), install with ease by typing `span install ailibrary`.

-Also we are looking forward to add our package to [Spack](https://www.spack.io/).
+Also we are looking forward to add our package to [Spack](https://www.spack.io/)  and some other managers.

 ## Documentation
 The docs can be found [here](https://starobinskii.github.io/AiLibrary/docs/) (created using [Doxygen](http://www.doxygen.nl)).
 Do not hesitate to contact us by email `dev@ailurus.ru` if you have questions.